FDIC vs. SIPC: which insurance provides the best coverage for you?

-The financial system in the United States is complex and can be confusing.
-Mistakes with deposits and transfers can lead to significant losses.
-That’s why the Federal Deposit Insurance Corporation (FDIC) and Securities Investor Protection Corporation (SIPC) exist.
-In this article, we’ll explain what these two entities are and how they protect small business owners.
+The financial system in the United States is complex and at times it can be confusing, especially for new business owners.
+But mistakes with deposits and transfers can be costly and harm your business.
+Luckily, that’s why the Federal Deposit Insurance Corporation (FDIC) and Securities Investor Protection Corporation (SIPC) exist.
+Read on to learn what these two entities are and how they protect small business owners.

 Why are these insurance structures important?

-A small business bank account is a foundational piece to building a company.
-It’s used by the accounting department to create a balance sheet, pay off balances on business credit cards, and establish a credit rating with business credit reporting bureaus.
-Insuring deposits into business bank accounts is one way to ensure accuracy in those functions.
+Plus, a small business bank account is a foundational piece to building a company.
+Not only does having a business-specific bank account offer certain insurance protections, it also makes it easier to keep track of your business finances.
+Your accounting team can feel confident knowing all business expenses are reflected in that account and can use its record to create a balance sheet, pay off balances on business credit cards.
+So insuring deposits into business bank accounts is one way to ensure accuracy in those functions.

 Many small business owners invest their profits with brokerage firms.
-In 1970, the US Congress passed the Securities Investor Protection Act (SIPA) to regulate the business practices of broker dealers.
-SIPA was responsible for the formation of the SIPC.
+In 1970, the U.S. Congress passed the Securities Investor Protection Act (SIPA) to regulate the business practices of broker dealers (and other financial institutions).
+SIPA was responsible for the formation of the SIPC, a nonprofit organization.
 Between that and the FDIC, small business owners can have a higher degree of confidence in their financial transactions.

 Which insurance structure is best for startups?

-SIPC vs FDIC is not a choice like selecting corporate cards over virtual credit cards for business.
+SIPC vs. FDIC is not a choice like selecting corporate cards over virtual credit cards for business.
 FDIC insurance protects bank deposits.
-SIPC is a recovery mechanism if a broker dealer becomes insolvent.
+SIPC is a recovery mechanism that comes into play if the SEC (Securities and Exchange Commission) detects that a broker dealer has become insolvent.
 The importance of these two insurance structures is determined by the financial activity of the business.
-You can’t select one over the other.
+You don’t select one over the other.
+Rather, whether the insurance applies to you depends on where your money is.

-Taking that one step further, SIPC is not designed to protect your investment.
+Taking that one step further, SIPC is not designed to protect your investment accounts.
 It’s insurance that your investments will be recovered if the broker dealer fails.
 The value of the investment is not protected, so market gains and losses still apply.
-If you’re trying to track business expenses on equity sales, the investments are not converted to cash by SIPC.
-They are replaced.
+If you’re trying to track business expenses on equity sales or money market mutual funds, for example, the investments are not converted to cash by SIPC.
+They are simply replaced.

 What is SIPC insurance?